Car & OBD2 Glossary

 The vehicle's central computer.
 Manages fuel injection, ignition timing, and emissions; stores DTCs when sensors fail.
 Also called PCM (Powertrain Control Module) on some vehicles.

-The dashboard warning light (often engine-shaped) that illuminates when the ECU stores a confirmed DTC.
-A solid CEL means non-emergency; a flashing CEL means a misfire severe enough to damage the catalytic converter — pull over and stop driving.
+The dashboard warning light (often engine-shaped) that comes on when the ECU stores a confirmed DTC.
+A solid CEL is non-emergency.
+A flashing CEL means a misfire severe enough to damage the catalytic converter; pull over and stop driving.

 A sensor in the intake tract that measures the mass of air entering the engine.
 Dirty or failing MAFs often cause P0171 (lean) codes.
 Cleaning with MAF-specific cleaner is a $10 DIY; replacement is typically $50–$200.